Cockatoo vs Cockatiel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cockatoo has a typical lifespan of 40-70+ years, while Cockatiel lives approximately 15-25 years (up to 30 with excellent care).
 Health profiles differ significantly between these birds.
-Cockatoo is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Cockatiel faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Cockatoo is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Cockatiel faces its own health challenges including species-specific conditions.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two birds based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a avian veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an avian veterinarian before making their decision.

 Best for Low-Maintenance Health